This article was originally published for Curious Cuisiniere.

 When I was a little older, I remember visiting Chinatown with my parents and seeing them stop in Chinese BBQ meat shops, where all they would serve were these roasted meats.

-In my homemade version, I’ve chosen pork tenderloin, as it is a leaner cut of meat.
+I use pork tenderloin, as it is a lean and tender cut of meat.

 Marinate the pork in a mixture of: